 After leaving the Central Florida Zoo, my daughter, Taylor, and I happened upon the cute little town of Sanford, Florida.
 Standing proud in the middle of the busy part of town was an awesome looking German restaurant which I immediately decided to try.
 Hollerbach’s Willow Tree Cafe did not disappoint!

-What We Had: The gourmet potato pancakes for an appetizer, plus Riesen Brezen and Wiener Schnitzel for lunch.
-The Riesen Brezen is a 10″ giant pretzel served with the most delicious German mustard and Obadza, a beer cheese spread.
+What We Had: The Gourmet Potato Pancakes for an appetizer, plus Riesen Brezen and Wiener Schnitzel for lunch.
+The Riesen Brezen is a 10″ giant pretzel served with the most delicious German mustard and Obadza, a delightful beer cheese spread.

 Noteworthy: Our waitress, Debbie, was awesome.
 She was helpful with the menu, attentive with the service, plus gave us a trivia question to win a magnetic cling-on.

-Best Part of the Meal: The wiener schnitzel is prepared in traditional Bavarian style and was scrumptious.
-The schnitzel comes in either pork, veal, or chicken.
-My entree was accompanied by sweet red cabbage and Käse Späetzle, which are homemade egg noodles with sautéed onions, butter, and Swiss cheese.
+Best Part of the Meal: The Wiener Schnitzel is prepared in traditional Bavarian style and was scrumptious.
+The schnitzel comes in either your choice of pork, veal, or chicken.
+Sweet red cabbage and Käse Späetzle, which are homemade egg noodles with sautéed onions, butter, and Swiss cheese, accompanied my meal.
 Oh-la-la!

-Bonus: Willow Tree Cafe offers family style meals that feed 4-6 people.
-Next time I am bringing some friends so I can try everything on the King’s Feast.
-They also have live entertainment on weekends and an amazing selection of beer including my favorite German beer, Bitburger.
+Bonus: Hollerbach’s Willow Tree Cafe offers family style meals that feed 4-6 people.
+Next time, I am bringing some friends so I can try everything on the King’s Feast.
+The restaurant also features live entertainment on weekends plus an amazing selection of beer, including Bitburger, my favorite German beer.

-What Needs Improvement: They need a restaurant in my hometown, Vero Beach.
+What Needs Improvement: It would be great to have this delicious menu in my hometown, Vero Beach.